71427281/Yelpcamp-App/README.md

 ### Application link: [https://yelpcamp-yirunzhou.herokuapp.com/](https://yelpcamp-yirunzhou.herokuapp.com/)

-This is an application for people like camping to review campground they have visited thus provide guidance for others.
+This is an application for people like camping to review campgrounds they have visited.

 1. ```npm install``` to install all dependencies of this application.